krzysztofarendt/modestga/README.md

 ### Number of CPUs vs. computing time

 The performance of the parallel optimization was evaluated on a 64-dimensional [Rastrigin function](https://en.wikipedia.org/wiki/Rastrigin_function).
 Since the evaluation of this function is very fast, multiprocessing is beneficial only up to around 3 CPUs.
-Beyond that point most significantly more time is spend on inter-process communication.
+Beyond that point considerable time is spend on inter-process communication.
 Thus, the optimum number of CPUs depends mainly on the function evaluation time.

 <p align="center">
 <img src="modestga/benchmark/results/comparison_parallel.png" align="center">